mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 This `raise# :: b -> o` primitive can in principle throw anything at all,
-but that usage would lead to a chaos because there would be no way to select
+but using it directly would lead to a chaos because there would be no way to
-a branch of the entire exception hierarchy, or select all possible
+select a branch of the exception hierarchy, or to select all possible
 exceptions.
-With every exception converted to `SomeException` before
-throwing, we know that every exception is always wrapped in `SomeException`.

 `SomeException`, being the root of our hierarchy, defined as: